Andrea-Prague/WeatherApp1.1/README.md

 - responsivity
 - content for Forecast route
 - restructure
-- context for icons and their styling
+- Redux state for icons